Pain Management by Traditional

 How does TCM treat pain?

-Traditional Chinese Medicine doctors have used acupuncture, herbs,
+Traditional Chinese Medicine practitioners have used acupuncture, herbs,

 Tui Na, and therapeutic exercises to treat pains for over 5000 years.